syncfusion-content/javascript-docs/js/api/ejSpreadsheet.md

 ### getFrozenRows(sheetIdx)
 {:#methods:getfrozenrows}

-This method is used to get the frozen row’s index in Spreadsheet.
+This method is used to get the frozen row index in Spreadsheet.
 <table class="params">
 <thead>
 <tr>